We Have Represented Hundreds of People Who Were charged with Crimes of Violence

 Simple assault is a second degree misdemeanor with a maximum sentence of 90 days in jail.
 The difference between an assault and battery is that an assault generally does not involve any contact but involves a threat to do violence to another person while having the ability to do so, and creating a well-founded fear in the other person that violence is about to take place.
 A battery is actually touching or striking someone against their will.
 Battery is generally a first degree misdemeanor carrying a maximum sentence of up to a year in jail.
 Felony battery is discussed below.

 A deadly weapon can be a gun, a knife, or anything which could cause serious injury.
-Often times an issue in aggravated assault is the so-called “weapon” and whether it is a deadly weapon or not.
+Often times an issue in aggravated assault accusations is the so-called “weapon” and whether it is a deadly weapon or not.
 Another issue which should be explored is whether the person had the apparent ability to carry out the threat.
-Were they to far away, were they not serious?
+Were they too far away, were they not serious?
 What about the so called victim’s credibility or motive to make something up?

 Aggravated assault is a third-degree felony carrying a maximum of of a five-year prison sentence.
 However, aggravated assault with a firearm can carry a minimum mandatory 3 year prision sentence.
 Simple assault is a second-degree misdemeanor with a maximum penalty of 60 days in the County jail.

 Battery / Aggravated Battery/Felony Battery